 The temperatures in Kenya are fairly consistent year-round and across the country.
-Most of the time and in most popular destinations, you can expect temperatures to be between about 70 and 88°F (22-31°C).
-However, elevations do inevitably affect temperatures and humidity levels.
+Most of the time and in most popular destinations, you can expect temperatures between about 70°F and 88°F (22°C-31°C).
+However, elevations inevitably affect temperatures and humidity levels.
 For example, Mt.
-Kenya—the highest mountain in Kenya, and the second-highest in Africa, at 17,057 feet (5,199 m.)—is always capped in snow.
-Also, coastal areas are generally hotter than the central plateaus.
+Kenya—the highest mountain in Kenya, and the second-highest in Africa, at 17,057 feet (5,199 m)—is always capped in snow.
+Further, coastal areas are generally hotter than the central plateaus.

-Many travelers come to Kenya to go on safari, or to climb Mt.
+Many travelers come to Kenya to go on safari or climb Mt.
 Kenya.
-Both are best done in the dry months.
+Both are best accomplished in the dry months.
 But, these are also Kenya's peak times for tourism, so prices are at their highest.
-If you wish to reduce costs and are mainly coming for a safari, traveling to Kenya outside of this peak season may be preferable for you.
+If you wish to reduce costs and are mainly coming for a safari, traveling to Kenya outside of this peak season may be preferable.
 You may have to compromise slightly on the weather and wildlife viewing, but you will enjoy better-value lodging and activities.
 If you're coming to climb Mt.
 Kenya, however, you'll need to factor in safety considerations, so coming in the off-season will probably not be feasible.

-Kenya experiences a short wet burst in November and December, but the main wet season comes from March to May.
-While the shorter rains in November and December can still be a nice time to visit, travel to Kenya is best avoided during the longer wet season from March to May.
-The rains at that time can be relentless, obscuring visibility, making trails in the national parks difficult to navigate, and just making it uncomfortable to move about.
+Kenya experiences a short wet burst in November and December, but the primary wet season comes from March to May.
+While the shorter rains in November and December can still be an excellent time to visit, travel to Kenya is best avoided during the long wet season from March to May.
+The rains at that time can be relentless, obscuring visibility and making trails in the national parks challenging to navigate.
 Humidity is also very high.
 In addition, many safari camps close up shop at this time of year.

-The short rainy period in November and December, however, is preferable because the rains are less intense.
-This is a good time to see birds, including fabulous flamingos and migratory species.
-The landscape gets an injection of green and baby animals are born.
-November is also a good time to hit the coastal beaches as a respite from the heat.
-Plus, this is Kenya's low season, so accommodation and tour prices are generally lower, but you can still see and experience a lot (although some safari camps close).
+However, the short rainy period in November and December is preferable because the rains are less heavy.
+This is a great time to see birds, including flamingos and migratory species.
+The landscape gets an injection of green, and baby animals are born.
+November is also a great time to hit the coastal beaches as a respite from the heat.
+This is Kenya's low season, so accommodation and tour prices are generally lower, but you can still see and experience a lot (although some safari camps close).

-Travelers who want to witness the Great Migration (read more details below) can come at its tail end in November, when animals who have survived the movement from Tanzania fill the Maasai Mara.
+Travelers who want to witness the Great Migration (read more below) can come at its tail end in November when animals who have survived the movement from Tanzania fill the Maasai Mara.

 East Africa Arts Festival, Nairobi.
 If you're passing through the capital in March, check out this three-day annual arts festival held at the Kenya National Museum.
 A combination of traditional and contemporary art is on display.

-Mombasa Carnival, November.
-This multi-cultural street party held in Kenya's second city reflects the Persian, Chinese, Arabian, Portuguese, Indian, and European influence on the local culture.
+Mombasa Carnival, Mombasa.
+In November, this multi-cultural street party held in Kenya's second city reflects the Persian, Chinese, Arabian, Portuguese, Indian, and European influence on the local culture.

-Jamhuri Day, December 12th.
-This Kenyan national holiday celebrates independence from Britain, and means 'independence' in Swahili.
+Jamhuri Day, nationwide.
+On December 12, this Kenyan national holiday celebrates independence from Britain and means "independence" in Swahili.
 Expect fireworks displays and performances in the larger towns.

 However, the Great Migration is not the only time of year when you can enjoy going on safari.
-Other, drier times of year (late January and early February), as well as earlier in the main dry season (June and July) are also comfortable times to visit, with good wildlife-sighting opportunities.
+Other drier times of year (late January and early February) and earlier in the primary dry season (June and July) are also comfortable times to visit, with good wildlife-sighting opportunities.
 The dry season, in general, is preferable to go on safari because grasses and vegetation are more sparse, meaning the visibility of animals is better.
-Plus, the paucity of water causes animals to gather around existing water holes, meaning you can see a lot of wildlife in a smaller area, and won't need to drive around so much in search of animals.
+Plus, the scarcity of water causes animals to gather around existing water holes, meaning you can see a lot of wildlife in a smaller area and won't need to drive around as much in search of them.

 The Great Migration.
 The biggest natural event in Kenya's calendar shouldn't be missed for keen wildlife watchers.
 It starts in August, and the effects can be seen for a few months afterward, especially in the Maasai Mara.

-Maralal International Camel Derby, August.
-For something a bit different, head to this northern Kenyan town to watch camel races.
+Maralal International Camel Derby, Maralal.
+For something a bit different, head to this northern Kenyan town to watch camel races in August.